jaytega/2020Portfolio/README.md

-A project by Jason Ortega to build a mixed portfolio using git, jQuery, Node & MongoDB
+a WiP project to build a variety portfolio using git, jQuery, Node.js, HTML, CSS, XML, Bootstrap/Studio, & MongoDB